 Deeming means that the government assumes your financial assets earn a specific rate of return, even though the real return you receive from them may be higher or lower than the deeming rate.
 The deeming rate is set by the Minister for Families and Social Services, based on the rates available on a wide variety of financial instruments.

-If you’re looking at downsizing, though, it’s the assets test you need to take a closer look at.
+However if you’re looking at downsizing, it’s likely the assets test will apply.